AyushDodal/RagBOT/README.md

 A simple Retrieval-Augmented Generation (RAG) chatbot built with LangChain, OpenAI, FAISS, and Streamlit.
 Upload documents and ask questions grounded in your data.

+## How it Works

+1. Upload a document

+2. Text is extracted and split into chunks

+3. Chunks are embedded and stored in FAISS

+4. Relevant chunks are retrieved per query

+5. LLM answers using retrieved context

 ## Features
 PDF text ingestion